AndreyDochkin/AndreyDochkin/README.md

 ### About Me

-My current focus is on mastering the skills needed to excel in frontend development.
+My current focus is on mastering skills needed to excel in frontend development.
 I'm passionate about developing clean, efficient, and visually appealing web applications.

 ---
 ### Stack